stan-konnov/apollo/docs/brokers.orders.md

 * To indicate an order is eligible for extended hours trading, you need to supply a boolean parameter named `extended_hours` to your order request.
-By setting this parameter to true, the order is will be eligible to execute in the pre-market or after-hours.
+By setting this parameter to true, the order will be eligible to execute in the pre-market or after-hours.

 * Only limit day orders will be accepted as extended hours eligible.
 All other order types and TIFs will be rejected with an error.